StevenButtifint/StevenButtifint/README.md

 ### Remaining 2023 Goals:
-- Create an application that uses computer vision to assist with organisation.
+- Create an application that uses computer vision to assist with organisation. (in progress)
-- Create an application that applies my digital forensics knowledge.
 - Create an application that applies my microservices and docker knowledge.

 ### Completed 2023 Goals: